Kava-Labs/kava-tools/oracle/README.md

 ## How it works

-At the specified frequency, the oracle client will query the coin gecko API for price information about that asset.
-It will post a transaction to the kava blockchain with that price, along with an expiry for how long that price is valid.
-At each block, the median price of all oracles is selected.
+At the specified frequency, the oracle client will query the CoinGecko API for price information about that asset.
+It will post a transaction to the kava blockchain with that price, along with an expiry time for how long that price is valid.
+At each block, the median price of all oracles is selected as the asset's current price.